bdasgupta02/phoenix/stablearb/README.md

 - e.g. USDC/USDT, STETH/ETH

 ## Static dependency injection
 This project also includes a very overkill but small implementation for an automatic wiring system for static dependency injection.
 My design tries to simplify the end-user interface at the expense of some compile time.
-Just Make a graph like below, and construct/run it like magic:
+Just create a graph like below, and construct/run it like magic:

 ### Creating nodes
 ```cpp